Tbilisi, I Love You

-Tbilisi, I Love You (თბილისი, მიყვარხარ Tbilisi, miq’varkhar) is a 2014 anthology film starring an ensemble cast of actors of various nationalities and part of Emmanuel Benbihy’s Cities of Love franchise that started with Paris, je t'aime and New York, I Love You.
+Tbilisi, I Love You (თბილისი, მიყვარხარ Tbilisi, miq'varkhar) is a 2014 anthology film produced by Nika Agiashvili and David Agiashvili, starring an ensemble cast of actors of various nationalities and part of Emmanuel Benbihy's Cities of Love franchise that started with Paris, je t'aime and New York, I Love You.

+The film's Tbilisi premiere took place on February 12, 2014, the same day producer David Agiashvili died in Los Angeles; the screening was dedicated to his memory.
+The film went on to a wider release on February 20, 2014.

 The film consists of a series of 10 short films written and directed by natives of Georgia, and take on a personal narrative about the republic's capital city.
 Malcolm McDowell and Ron Perlman both feature.
 McDowell's vignette centers on an actor who reluctantly agrees to a one-month shoot in Tbilisi and develops a love affair with the city.
 Perlman's short features him as a nameless American motorcyclist who rides through Tbilisi's remote areas with a woman named Freedom.